devoidware/bloom_filter_simple/README.md

-bloom-filter-simple is a library that offers different implementations of a simple bloom filter based on the initial ideas presented by Burton Howard Bloom:
+bloom_filter_simple is a library that offers different implementations of a simple bloom filter based on the initial ideas presented by Burton Howard Bloom:
 > Burton H. Bloom.
 1970.
 Space/time trade-offs in hash coding with allowable errors.
 Commun.
 ACM 13, 7 (July 1970), 422–426.
 DOI:https://doi.org/10.1145/362686.362692